The Emperor's New Clothes (song)

 "The Emperor's New Clothes" is a song written and recorded by Irish singer-songwriter Sinéad O'Connor for her second studio album, I Do Not Want What I Haven't Got (1990).
 The song was released as the album's second single on 5 June 1990 by Ensign and Chrysalis Records and reached number three in Canada, number five in Ireland, and the top 20 in Australia, Italy and Switzerland.
+In the United States, the song topped the Billboard Modern Rock Tracks chart for a week.
+Its music video was directed by John Maybury.

 Composition

-Lyrically, the song is about personal tribulations amid the oppression of the world around her, while she sings: "I will live by my own policies/I will sleep with a clear conscience".
+Lyrically, the song is about personal tribulations amid the oppression of the world around her, while she sings: I will live by my own policies/I will sleep with a clear conscience.

 Critical reception

 Jodi Cleesattle from American Eagle felt that "The Emperor's New Clothes" is "the album's closest thing to a typical rock song", and "an up-front autobiographical song with even, somewhat gritty vocals and strong backing on both electric and acoustic guitars."
 Bill Coleman from Billboard described it as a "jangly", "clever, guitar-laced rocker [which] is a fine choice as a follow-up".
 He also stated that it "should confirm O'Connor's status as a viable pop radio star."
 Tom Moon from Knight-Ridder declared it as a "show-stopping moment" and a "bitter what-I-learned-on-the-road song".

-Simon Reynolds from Melody Maker felt that "this shrill statement of independence (so radically minimalist it doesn't have a tune)", "could be directed either at a male lover ot at a public that keeps foisting their expectations on her slight shoulders."
+Simon Reynolds from Melody Maker felt that "this shrill statement of independence (so radically minimalist it doesn't have a tune)", "could be directed either at a male lover or at a public that keeps foisting their expectations on her slight shoulders."
 Pan-European magazine Music & Media viewed it as "hard-hitting pop".
 David Giles from Music Week remarked that it's "a rockier track", more like "Mandinka" than "Nothing Compares 2 U", "though without any of the former's quirkiness."
-William Shaw from Smash Hits stated that "this is the most confessional record ever", describing it as "goose-pimplingly honest".
+William Shaw from Smash Hits named it "the most confessional record ever", describing it as "goose-pimplingly honest".